hmcts/ccd-docker/README.md

   * access ExUI at `http://localhost:3455`

 * To enable **ElasticSearch**
+  > [!Warning]
-  * NOTE: we recommend at lest 16GB of memory for Docker when enabling elasticsearch
+  > We recommend at lest 16GB of memory for Docker when enabling elasticsearch
   * `./ccd enable elasticsearch` (assuming `backend` is already enabled, otherwise enable it)
   * export ES_ENABLED_DOCKER=true
   * verify that Data Store is able to connect to elasticsearch: `curl localhost:4452/health`